 We believe that in addition to learning ICT as a subject in its own right, the potential of ICT to improve teaching and learning throughout the curriculum should be fully exploited.
 To meet this objective we have:

-• A room temporarily adapted into a darkroom for working with visually impaired students.
+· A darkroom for working with visually impaired students.

 New technologies, especially internet based technologies, are presenting new challenges (and opportunities) for young people.
-Staffs receive e-safety training.
-All laptops and computers are installed with appropriate parental security.
+Staffs receive on-going e-safety training.
+All laptops and computers are installed with appropriate children security.
 Meaning no child or member of staff is able to access any harmful sites.

 Teaching and learning

 A range of teaching and learning styles will be reflected in carers planning, assessment and classroom practice.
 These will include: